PLMUN-CITCS/2025-ADVDBMS-LAB007/README.md

 ### **Step 3: Complete the Assignment**

-**Exercise # 05 - Guided Coding Exercise: Querying Data with SELECT, FROM, and WHERE Clauses**
+**Laboratory # 07 - Guided Coding Exercise: Querying Data with SELECT, FROM, and WHERE Clauses**

    **Objective:**
    Learn to retrieve data from one or more tables using `SELECT`, `FROM`, and `WHERE` clauses.
 This exercise focuses on basic queries, conditional queries, and joins.